TheOnlyDustin/Reputation-Genius.com/site-review-report.md

 #### ❌ Functional Issues

 - **Contact Form:**
-  - Form submission only logs to console
+  - Form submission only logs to console - **VERIFIED: WebchatForm is iframe-only, no local form logic**
-  - No actual email sending or CRM integration
+  - No actual email sending or CRM integration - **VERIFIED: Uses external iframe forms**
   - Should integrate with GoHighLevel or similar

 - **External Dependencies:**